GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

 We learned that rainy days (categorized as any amount of rain occurring in a day), is least likely during the summer in Seattle.
 In this section, we will look further to explore the trends in actual rainfall over years and months.

 We see a similar U-shape in mean precipitation compared to the rainy days plot.
 In other words, more actual rain fall occurs in the winter with the least amount of rainfall occurring in the summer.
-Let's see if temperature provides any explanatory power to precipitation.
+Let's see if temperature provides any additional information.

 ![png](./output6.png)

 Higher temperatures in the summer coincide with less rain.
-Normally I think of higher temperatures being more humid and rainy, but this is not the case in Seattle.
+Normally I think of higher temperatures with humidity and rain, but this is not the case in Seattle.
 Next we will look at temperature ranges in each month.

 ![png](./output7.png)

-Seattle's winter has the most stable temperatures, while summer has a wide gap between high/low temperatures.
+Seattle's winter has the most stable temperatures, while the summer has a wide gap between high/low temperatures.

 ![png](./output8.png)